“A ship in harbor is safe, but that is not what ships are built for.” – John A. Shedd

-- Google Translate (app) – A free multilingual machine translation service that translate text, speech, images, sites, or real-time video from one language into another.
+- Google Translate (app) – A free multilingual machine translation service that translates text, speech, images, sites, or real-time video from one language into another.
 It supports over 100 languages at various levels.

-- Duolingo or app – A free language-learning platform that offer 81 different language courses across 37 languages includes a language-learning website and app, as well as a digital language proficiency assessment exam.
+- Duolingo or app – A free language-learning platform that offers 81 different language courses across 37 languages includes a language-learning website and app, as well as a digital language proficiency assessment exam.

 - Anytime Mailbox – A Virtual Digital Mailbox that gets your postal mail online at 420+ locations.
 View and manage your snail mail from your computer or from any mobile device.

 - Kb’s Tip: I found one for $6.99 month in Fort Mill, South Carolina

 - The United States Postal Service (USPS) requires you to complete and notarize an USPS Form 1583 giving our partner mail center permission to receive your mail because this form is required for all applicants regardless of their residence or citizenship.
 After you have completed your application, you will be able to easily download a pre-populated USPS Form 1583.
 Now with that form completed, you can do an online notarization ASAP.

 - Safedocs – Online Notary Service that provides online video notarization services that enable fast, efficient, and compliant notarizations for individuals and enterprises both domestic and international.

 - Google Packing List – Travel Packing List

 - BackPack – My favorite design is a Meridian 75L/28″ backpack/wheel design from Osprey (+ Lifetime Guarantee)